eeshvardasikcm/insight-for-good-platform-adk/README.md

 The source code for the Insight for Good Platform, *as it is developed for the hackathon*, will be made available in a public GitHub repository.
 **Repository Link:** [Link to be provided when repository is set up and populated]

-The project *is intended to be licensed* under an open-source license (e.g., MIT License, Apache 2.0 License - to be finalized).
+The selection of a specific open-source license (e.g., MIT, Apache 2.0) is a key consideration in our development roadmap and will be finalized as the codebase matures and is prepared for broader distribution.